Win $10k holiday! T&Cs apply

 • What if i have a mental health condition as well as other pre-existing medical conditions?

-• If you have other pre-existing medical conditions that are not on our automatically covered list or they do not meet auto-criteria you will need to disclose them by completing a medical assessment.
+• If you have other pre-existing medical conditions you will need to disclose them by completing a medical assessment.

 • What if i forgot to tell you about my mental health condition?